Unitarian Universalism and LGBTQ people: Education

-In 1971, the Unitarian Universalist Association published About Your Sexuality, a comprehensive sex education program for teenagers in Unitarian Universalist churches that treated homosexuality as a valid and normal form of sexuality.
-The program was revised a number of times over the next several decades and in 1999 was replaced with Our Whole Lives, a joint program with the United Church of Christ that continues to affirm LGBTQ identities in its curricula.
+In 1971, the Unitarian Universalist Association published About Your Sexuality, an all-encompassing sex education program for teenagers in Unitarian Universalist churches that treated homosexuality as a valid and normal form of sexuality.
+The program was revised several times over the next several decades and in 1999 was replaced with Our Whole Lives, a joint program with the United Church of Christ that continues to affirm LGBTQ identities in its curricula.

 Same-sex marriage

 The first documented same-sex weddings conducted by Unitarian Universalist ministers were performed by Rev. Ernest Pipes Jr., at the Community Church of Santa Monica, California, in 1957, and Rev. Harry Barron Scholefield, at the First Unitarian Church of San Francisco, in 1958.

+The first same-sex marriage performed by a church in Canada (after the 1972 civil same-sex marriage of Michel Girouard and Rejean Tremblay of Montreal) was that of Chris Vogel and Richard North, married by the First Unitarian Universalist Church of Winnipeg on February 11, 1974, officiated by Unitarian minister Rev. Norm Naylor.
+Unitarian Universalists also performed the first same-sex marriages in Manitoba, Ontario, Alberta, British Columbia, Nova Scotia, and Saskatchewan, although the provincial governments often refused to recognize the marriages at the time.

-The UUA has officially supported Unitarian Universalist clergy performing services of union for same-sex couples since 1984.
+The Unitarian Universalist Association has officially supported Unitarian Universalist clergy performing services of union for same-sex couples since 1984.
 Seven of the fourteen plaintiffs in Goodridge v.
 Department of Public Health, the case that legalized same-sex marriage in Massachusetts, were Unitarian Universalists.
-The denomination was very active in the fight for marriage equality in the United States through its advocacy campaign Side With Love (formerly Standing on the Side of Love).
-The UUA submitted an amicus currie brief in support of same-sex marriage for Obergefell v.
-Hodges, the Supreme Court case which legalized same-sex marriage nationwide.
+The denomination was very active in the fight for marriage equality in the United States through its advocacy campaign Side With Love.
+The UUA joined an amicus curiae brief in support of same-sex marriage for Obergefell v.
+Hodges, the Supreme Court case that legalized same-sex marriage in the United States.

 Transgender rights

+The Unitarian Universalist Association passed resolutions in support of transgender rights in 2007, 2016, 2021, and 2024.
+The 2024 resolution named that “full affirmation and celebration of transgender, nonbinary, intersex, and gender diverse people” is “a fundamental obligation revealed by [Unitarian Universalist] principles and values.”

-IN 2022 the UUA submitted an amicus brief decrying Alabama's SB 184 bill, which criminalized gender-affirming healthcare for transgender youth.
+In 2022 the UUA submitted an amicus brief in Eknes-Tucker v.
+Governor of the State of Alabama in support of the plaintiffs seeking to overturn Alabama's SB 184 bill, which criminalized gender-affirming healthcare for transgender youth.

+In 2023 Unitarian Universalists began assisting transgender people in the United States who are relocating due to the passage of anti-transgender laws through the Pink Haven Coalition, a joint project between trans organizers, Unitarian Universalist organizations, other progressive faith groups, and mutual aid networks.